csfeeser/ansible-demos/Day 1 Challenge.md

-# Day 1 Content Challenge!
+# Day 1 Ansible Content Challenge!

 I hope yesterday was educational and engaging for you all!
 To test what you've learned, please do the following: